FrontEndStudio/oc-notice-plugin/README.md

-# October CMS Announcements plugin
+# October CMS Notice plugin

 ## About

-This is a Announcements plugin for [October CMS](https://octobercms.com).
+This is a Notice plugin for [October CMS](https://octobercms.com).
-It can be used to show calendar, news, or downloadable announcements per category.
+It can be used to show calendar, news, or downloadable notices per category.